 Cultivating readerships through your website is also a sure way to increase the awareness of your identity as an author, because warm audiences who have decided to invest time into your books are far more likely to spread the word to friends, family and peers.

 The final reason for having a professional author website may seem obvious, but it is powerfully effective none-the-less.
 It is perception.
 What will your potential readership think of you if they cannot find a website for you?
 Will they question your commitment as an author, or doubt the return of longevity when they are considering investing their time into your work?
-Equally, what would they think of you if your website was a dog’s dinner to look at, or frustrating to use because it has been poorly designed and programmed?
-Think for a moment how many websites you have visited but left immediately because you were presented with an absolute eyesore.
+Equally, what would they think of you as an author if your website was dated, poorly designed or frustrating to use or poorly designed and programmed?
+Think for a moment how many websites you have visited but left immediately because you were presented with a site that was unappealing.
 That’s the power of perception.

 What follows perception is judgment.
 When users enter a website during an online search and perceive that it looks dreadful, they then form a critical (and brutally quick) judgment that they are not going to find what they are looking for, and therefore leave.
 We are living in an age when perception is so important.
 We’re not suggesting that you can con people into joining your readership with a pretty website – ultimately the only reason they will remain longterm fans is because they like your books.
 However, if you do exude a level of visual confidence and expertise on your website you will ultimately be respecting your audience, thereby making the experience of partnering author and reader more joyful and engaging.

 If you have a moment, why not gauge your own perception by viewing a handful of recent websites (below) that we have created for our self-published authors.
-Each one is a fantastic writer in their own right, and their great writing has now been complimented by displaying their books in a very professional way.
+Each client is a fantastic writer in their own right, and their writing has now been complimented by displaying their books in a way that builds their independent publishing brand, driving reader engagement and sales.